Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Feedback: Included, in-depth coverage is optional for an extra fee.

-The most important factor with Slamdance is that they are looking for scripts that bring something new and different to the table, so challenge yourself to think outside the box!
+The most critical factor with Slamdance is that they are looking for scripts that bring something new and different to the table, so challenge yourself to think outside the box!
 Entering a competition like this gives you an amazing potential platform to take your writing career even further.

-Slamdance Screenplay Competition
+Neil’s Notes on the Slamdance Screenplay Competition

 The feedback included with the entry is just a taste of what a judge thinks of the script, while the add-on coverage is much more in-depth, covering most aspects of the story’s strengths and flaws as well as suggestions for improvement.